asaboor-gh/pivotpy/docs_rst/_build/html/_sources/index.rst.txt

-..
-Pivotpy documentation master file, created by sphinx-quickstart on Sun Dec 27 14:52:49 2020.
+.. pivotpy documentation master file, created by sphinx-quickstart on Mon Dec 28 21:23:35 2020.
    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-Welcome to Pivotpy's documentation!
+Welcome to pivotpy's documentation!
 ===================================

 .. toctree::
    :maxdepth: 2
    :caption: Contents:

    api

 Indices and tables